 - map the complex international networks supporting GM crops for Africa, and;

-- monitor and assess the adoption and application of biosafety laws.
+- examine the governance of GM crops via the development and application of biosafety laws.

-My research has been generously funded by the Wenner-Gren Foundation, Fulbright-Hays Program, New York University, American University, and Explorers Club Washington Group.
+My research has been generously funded by the Fulbright-Hays Program, Wenner-Gren Foundation, British Academy, Explorers Club Washington Group, University of Cambridge, New York University, and American University.